Unsupported Browser

 • Loose-fitting, comfortable clothes

-An identification (ID) bracelet and allergy bracelet with your name and hospital/clinic number will be placed on your wrist.
-These should be checked by all health team members before they perform any procedures or give you medication.
-Your surgeon will mark and initial the operation site.
+The healthcare team will attach an identification (ID) bracelet and allergy bracelet on your wrist.
+These should be checked by all healthcare team members before giving medication or doing a procedure.
+Your surgeon will check, mark, and initial the operation site.
+You will ask all visitors to wash their hands when entering your room.

 Home Medication